-- VI.
+VI.
 2018 Library JPA Meeting Schedule.
-Director Despain provided an overview of the 2018 Library JPA Meeting Schedule. - Motion: Recommend JPA Governing Board approve the proposed 2018 Library JPA Meeting Schedule.
-Passed (MSP: Stone/Pollard). - VII.
+Director Despain provided an overview of the 2018 Library JPA Meeting Schedule.

+Motion: Recommend JPA Governing Board approve the proposed 2018 Library JPA Meeting Schedule.
+Passed (MSP: Stone/Pollard).

+- VII.
 Director's Report.
 Director Despain highlighted some of the items in the Director's Report.
 The Library received the Top Innovator Library Award from the Urban Libraries Council for the Big Lift Inspiring Summers program.
 Fine-free Youth Library Cards led to a 28% increase in children's circulation.
 The same library card program is planned for Seniors to begin in January.
 The 2018 Holiday and Closure schedule was included, one more day in May will be included once the system's annual Staff Development Day is confirmed. - VIII.
 Board Members Announcements.
 Member Groom praised the Belmont Library for hosting the Women's Hall of Fame presentation which will rotate to other libraries. - IX.
 Adjournment.
 The meeting adjourned at 9:17 a.m. - X. Convene Closed Session: Public Employee Performance Evaluation Closed Session pursant to Government Code Section 54957 (Director of Library Services).
-The meeting convened at 9:19 a.m. - XI.
+The meeting convened at 9:19 a.m.

+- XI.
 Reconvene Regular Meeting.
 The meeting reconvened at 9:34 a.m.
 No reportable item. - XII.
 Adjournment.
 The meeting adjourned at 9:35 a.m.

+To: JPA Governing Board

-Danae Ramirez, Financial Services Manager
+From: Anne-Marie Despain, Director of Library Services Danae Ramirez, Financial Services Manager

+Date: January 30, 2018

+Meeting: February 5, 2018

 Re: Financial Audit Report for FY 2016-17